Invisible Women, Invisible Problems

-Absent in statistics, unnoticed by researchers, neglected by national and local authorities and mostly overlooked by civil society organizations – the situation of widows is, in effect, invisible.
+Absent in statistics, unnoticed by researchers, neglected by national and local authorities and mostly overlooked by civil society organizations – the situation of widows is dramatic and, in effect, invisible.

 Once widowed, women in many countries often confront a denial of inheritance and land rights, degrading and life-threatening mourning and burial rites and other forms of widow abuse.

 Widows are often evicted from their homes and physically abused – some even killed – even by members of their own family.
 In many countries, a woman’s social status is inextricably linked to her husband’s, so that when her husband dies, a woman no longer has a place in society.
 To regain social status, widows are expected to marry one of their husband’s male relatives, sometimes unwillingly.
 For many, the loss of a husband is only the first trauma in a long-term ordeal.